Owen Da Gama: Coaching career

 In September 2007, he replaced Bibey Mutombo as the head coach of Orlando Pirates after 6 games of the season and the team at the bottom of the league standings.
 After only eight months in charge have taken over The Buccaneers ended Da Gama's only season in charge in 8th place - Da Gama quit the club in June 2008.
 He joined Free State Stars Da Gama joins Free State Stars as Director of Coaching and briefly takes over as stand in coach after David Duncan was fired.
 Da Gama resigned in October 2008.
 He joined Bloemfontein Celtic in December 2008, with the club in last place on the table and managed to help the team from bottom of the log to finish 14th in the 2008–09 season, avoiding the relegation play-offs thanks to goal difference.
 Da Gama led them to an improvement in the following season as they finished 6th.
 He left the club in July 2010.

 Da Gama rejoined Platinum Stars in August 2010.
 He guided the team to a 10th-place finish in the 2010–11 season after the club had ended the previous season in 14th position, during a crucial rebuilding phase with a budget cut of more than 40 percent.Da Gama joined Dynamos in November 2012 with the club winless after 6 matches and at the bottom of the National First Division log.
 He started by getting their first league win away to Santos (Cape Town) 1–0 and an impressive Cup win over log leaders Mpumalanga Black Aces 3–1, but left the club after only four months, in March 2013 with still 15 matches to play.

 He later became the head coach of Highlands Park F.C. and took over the club after 5 matches in the NFD.
 Highlands Park had lost the last three matches.
 Da Gama went unbeaten in the remaining 25 league matches, breaking several records.
 Most matches won, most points, most goals scored, least matches lost as well as best goal difference.
 After winning promotion to the PSL, Da Gama took Highlands Park to a Top 8 finish and the following season to the Top 8 Final, losing 1–0 to SuperSport United.
 Highlands Park was sold to Tim Sukazi and renamed TS Galaxy.
 Da Gama later joined TS Galaxy languishing at the bottom of the log.
 He amassed 18 points in a short space of time and lost out a Top 8 position on goal difference to Bloemfontein Celtics.
 Da Gama joined Sekhukhune as Co Coach to Macdonald Makhubedu on a short stint with 5 matches remaining.
 May Highlands Park.

+Prior to the start of the 2026–27 SAFA Second Division, Da Gama was announced as technical director by both Vondiwe XI Bullets and ABC FC.
+Da Gama clarified that he had been in discussion with both clubs, but had agreed to join ABC.